Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 5.  **Edge AI Model Inference:** The core of the intelligent control lies in the Multi-Layer Perceptron (MLP) model hosted on the Raspberry Pi Pico W. This model analyzes the processed soil moisture data and the fetched weather information to predict the optimal irrigation needs for the specific crop.
 The model takes into account factors like the crop coefficient ($K_c$) to estimate the Crop Evapotranspiration (ETc).
 6.  **Irrigation Decision and Command Generation:** Based on the AI model's prediction, the Pico W determines whether irrigation is required and calculates the necessary duration.
 It then publishes control commands (e.g., "pump/on", "pump/off") as MQTT messages to another designated topic on the HiveMQ broker.
 7.  **Edge Device Control of Actuator:** The ESP32 subscribes to the MQTT topic for pump control commands.
 Upon receiving a command, the ESP32 activates or deactivates the relay module connected to the water pump via its digital output pins.
-8.  **Water Delivery:** The relay module, acting as an electronic switch, controls the power supply to the 12V water pump, thus delivering water to the crops as instructed by the Pico W.
+8.  **Water Delivery:** The relay module, acting as an electronic switch, controls the power supply to the 12V water pump, thus delivering water to the crops as instructed by the either Pico W or manual control by AR app or node red dashboard.

 **Component Interaction:**